ms0g/breakout/README.md

 - Hit the ball with the paddle to break the bricks at the top of the screen.
 - Prevent the ball from falling off the bottom of the screen by keeping it in play with the paddle.
 - Try to break as many bricks as possible to score points and advance through levels.
-- Enjoy the nostalgic gaming experience of Atari Breakout on your DOS system!

 ## Contributing